JohnF17/heart_overlay/README.md

         duration: Duration(milliseconds: 800), // Icon to stay on screen duration
         tapDownType: TapDownType.double, // The animation trigger type
         cacheExtent: 10, // The cache extent
+        enableSplash: true, // Enables a light weight splash animation to the icon provided
         onPressed: (numberOfHearts) {
             // Do something with the number of hearts shown or do something whenever the icon appears },